aqueducthq/gitbook/api-reference/sdk-reference/package-aqueduct/aqueduct.decorator.md

 Calling the decorated function returns a TableArtifact.
 The decorated function can take any number of artifact inputs.

-The requirements.txt file in the current directory is used.
-If no such file exists, we will infer the requirements that the function needs.
+The requirements.txt file in the current directory is used, if it exists.

+To run the wrapped code locally, without Aqueduct, use the `local` attribute.
+Eg:
+>>> compute_recommendations.local(customer_profiles, recent_clicks)

 **Arguments**: